sameermahajan/Alexa-Custom-Skills/flask-ask/README.md

 Recent Tweets Custom Skill

 Request recent N tweets.
 Alexa gets these from your twitter account and reads out the user names and content of these to you.

+You can put locally running custom skill on internet using https://ngrok.com/ to make it accessible by Alexa.